-Born on 6 September 1961, Heerak was a brilliant student from his school life.
+Born on 6 September 1961, Heerak was a brilliant student throughout his school life.
 Heerak was educated in Guwahati’s reputed school Cotton Collegiate.
 After passing out HSLC, he had to move to several colleges and finally graduated from the Nalbari College under Gauhati University.
-Heerak was a Bachelor of Science in Physics within his militancy life.
+Heerak was a Bachelor of Science in Physics during his militancy life.

 Heerak Jyoti Mahanta was the first Deputy Commander-in-Chief of ULFA, who became an influential revolutionary in the 1980s.
 Being from an aristocratic family, Captain Heerak Jyoti Mahanta was the best choice of ULFA’s Commander-in-Chief Paresh Baruah and General Secretary Anup Chetia, to gear up the armed revolution of Independence.
 The golden spoon taker by birth, Heerak became a man with excellent guerrilla tactics within a couple of months of his guerrilla training and he was ranked with the charge of Deputy Commander-in-Chief in his early youth age.